-I am in the market for some railway and since I was going to research our two Canadian players (Canandian National Railway & Canadian Pacific Railway) I thought I’d make it a battle!
-Are you in the market for a railway company in your portfolio?
+I am in the market for some railway and since I was going to research our two Canadian players (Canadian National Railway & Canadian Pacific Railway) I thought I’d make it a battle!
+Are you in the market for a railway stock in your portfolio?
 If you are, read on and find out about them.

-Railroads have been the foundation of long distance transportation for a very long time and even now, it is still providing a consistent mean of transportation for goods across North America.
-I like the business model and I really don’t see it go away any time soon.
+Railroads have been the foundation of long-distance transportation for a very long time and even now, it is still providing a consistent means of transportation for goods across North America.
+I like the business model and I really don’t see it go away anytime soon.
 It makes for a sustainable business and one that we must rely on and that’s why I want to have a railroad business in my portfolio.
-I started with utilities and banks for the reason that they are required and dependable and railroads fall into that model.
+I started with utilities and Canadian banks for the reason that they are required and dependable and railroads fall into that model.

 Even Warren Buffett has a strong appreciation for the railroad business.
 Just Google it and you’ll see numerous references.
 That alone shouldn’t be a reason to invest but a strong insight nonetheless coming from the ‘Oracle Of Omaha’.

 CNR vs CP